Cognitive Radio Market Size and Share

 Cognitive Radio Market Analysis by Mordor Intelligence

+The Cognitive Radio Market size is estimated to be USD 10.30 billion in 2025 and is expected to reach USD 22.08 billion by 2030, growing at a CAGR of 16.47% during the forecast period (2025-2030).
 Accelerated growth comes from widening mid- and high-band spectrum shortages, progress in artificial-intelligence-based sensing algorithms, and the pressing need to orchestrate 5G and early 6G networks on a dynamic, shared-spectrum basis.
 Governments endorse spectrum-sharing mandates and channel sizable research budgets toward testbeds, while defense agencies validate large-scale demonstrations that de-risk commercial adoption.
-Semiconductor incentives under the CHIPS Act bolster domestic hardware capacity, and millimeter-wave 5G rollouts push demand for radios capable of agile beam steering and split-second spectrum hand-offs.
-As chipset prices rise and AI workloads shift from the cloud to the radio edge, suppliers answer with vertically integrated designs and diversified raw-material sourcing strategies to preserve margins.
+Semiconductor incentives under the CHIPS Act bolster domestic semiconductor capacity, and millimeter-wave 5G rollouts drive demand for radios capable of agile beam steering and split-second spectrum handoffs.
+As chipset prices rise and AI workloads shift from the cloud to the radio edge, suppliers respond with vertically integrated designs and diversified sourcing strategies for raw materials to preserve their margins.

 Key Report Takeaways